Drawing Basic Shapes

 As you draw a rectangle, the Measurements box helps you model precisely as follows:

-• Set the length and width.
+- The length and width.
 Type a length value, a comma, a width value, and then press Enter.
 For example, type 8‘,20’ and press Enter.
 If you type only a number or numbers, SketchUp uses the current document units setting.
 You can also override the document units setting by specifying imperial (such as 1’6") or metric (such as 3.652m) units.

-• Specify only a length or width.
+- Only the length or width.
 If you enter a value and a comma (3‘,), the new value is applied to the first dimension, and the second dimension doesn’t change.
 Similarly, if you type a comma and then a value (,3’), only the second dimension changes.

 As you move your cursor with the Rectangle tool selected, the SketchUp inference engine displays the following cues: